Bouboule-Corp/thurii-mobile-kotlin/README.md

 For development, the latest version of **Android Studio** is required.
 The latest version can be downloaded from [here](https://developer.android.com/studio/).
 Then open this project in Android Studio.

+## Environment
+If you want to be able to build the project you have to create an environement variable called MAPBOX_KEY as for the value of the key you have to ask one of the contributors check your systems doc on how to create environment variable if you don't know.

 ## Getting started

 ### With your android phone (recommended)